JamieT966/project-portfolio-2/README.md

 ### Content

-* All content came from the Chemstore chemical awarenesss training PowerPoint presentation.
+* All content came from the Chemstore chemical awareness training PowerPoint presentation.
 This gave me everything I needed to create questions and answers.

 ### Media